Hilton San Francisco Union Square: Opening and unique design

 The hotel opened on May 25, 1964, as the San Francisco Hilton.
-Built at a cost of $29 million and designed by noted architect William B. Tabler, the innovative 18-story, 1200-room structure was known as a motel within a hotel due to a design featuring a series of ramps in the middle of the building, allowing guests to drive their cars directly to seven of the hotel's lower floors and park adjacent to their room.
+Built at a cost of $29 million and designed by architect William B. Tabler, the 18-story, 1200-room structure was known as a motel within a hotel due to a design featuring a series of ramps in the middle of the building, allowing guests to drive their cars directly to seven of the hotel's lower floors and park adjacent to their room.
 Tabler's design also employed a checkerboard facade of windows and decorative panels to disguise the building's earthquake bracing.
 It was the 60th Hilton hotel in the company's worldwide operations.

 In the original building, there was no 13th floor, while the 12th to the 15th floors housed mechanical equipment.
 Floors 16 to 19 contained guest rooms, overlooking an inner courtyard and garden on the 16th floor, with a landscaped plaza and a swimming pool and cabana-style rooms.
 There was also a heated garden court and sunbathing areas.
 There were a number of restaurants and bars on the lobby floor, including a Cafe Bellagio.
 It also had one of the world's largest ballrooms at the time, which was reached by escalators from the lobby to the floor below, handling a banquet of 2000 or a meeting for 3000.
 Sliding partitions allowed the space to be divided into nine soundproof rooms, each with lighting and television and projection booths.
 Thirteen private dining rooms were on the floor above the ballroom, with the entire facility focused on conventions.
 On the 19th floor were two suites, each with a living room and two bedrooms, with a spiral stairway leading to a penthouse solarium for parties of 100 or more.
 If the suites were not spoken for, Hilton said it would rent them for $200 a day.
 Room rates were $12 to $23 a day for singles, and $18 to $27 for doubles.
 The hotel was built by Cahill Brothers, Inc. in San Francisco, with David T. Williams, Inc. of New York handled the decorating.

 The Beatles stayed at the San Francisco Hilton during their 1964 US tour, opening their tour at San Francisco on August 18 after staying the night before at the Hilton Hotel.

-The San Francisco Hilton's distinctive parking layout is memorably featured in the 1968 film Petulia, filmed in part at the hotel.
+The San Francisco Hilton's distinctive parking layout is featured in the 1968 film Petulia, filmed in part at the hotel.